ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 {: #securing_the_vra}

 1. Apply VRA security policy.
-By default policy based zoning does not secure access to the VRA itself.
+By default policy based firewall zoning does not secure access to the VRA itself.
 This is configured through Control Plane Policing (CPP).
 VRA provides a basic CPP rule set as a template.
 Merge it into your configuration:

 ```bash
 merge /opt/vyatta/etc/cpp.conf